 The members of the police force are sworn to protect people and are authorized to enforce the law.
 They issue tickets, make arrests, monitor criminal activity, investigate crimes, and generally keep the peace (that’s why they are called peace officers).
-However, for some of us, just the thought of encountering the police is a scary prospect.
-We jump to the conclusion that we could be reprimanded or worse, arrested.
+However, for many of us the thought of encountering the police can be stressful.
+We immediately think that we will be reprimanded or worse, arrested.
 This should not be the case as the police are our allies, especially if you have done nothing wrong.
-So you shouldn’t worry.

-As a new member of the community, remember that you have rights.
+Remember that you have rights even if you are a new member of the community.
 You cannot be harmed or abused just because you are an immigrant.
-And with these rights come responsibilities.
-Part of being a good member of the society is that you help preserve the peace and order of your neighborhood.
-So the general rule here is that when you encounter the police, cooperate with them.
-Do not be defensive or disrespectful, as they are just doing their job.
+With these rights come responsibilities.
+Each of us is responsible for maintaining the peace and order of our neighborhood.
+When dealing with the police, the general rule is to cooperate.
+Do not be defensive or disrespectful because they are just doing their job.

-“As a new member of the community, remember that you have rights.
+“Remember that you have rights even if you are a new member of the community.
 You cannot be harmed or abused just because you are an immigrant.”

 If you are pulled over when driving

-- Calmly pull over to the right side of the road and wait inside your car for the officer to approach you.
-You may ask why they are stopping you, but remember to do it politely.
+- Calmly pull over to the right side of the road and wait inside your car for the officer to approach.
+You may ask why they are stopping you.

 - NEVER attempt to bribe a police officer.